Win Butler: Personal life

-Butler is married to fellow Arcade Fire member Régine Chassagne.
+Butler was married to fellow Arcade Fire member Régine Chassagne.
 They have a son, born in April 2013.
 The couple announced their separation in October 2025.

 Butler was naturalized as a Canadian citizen on July 9, 2019, in a ceremony held in Montreal and hosted by Immigration, Refugees and Citizenship Canada minister Ahmed Hussen.

 Butler is a frequent participant in the NBA All-Star Celebrity Game, and won the game's Most Valuable Player award in 2016.

 Sexual misconduct allegations

 According to Pitchfork articles published in 2022, five individuals have accused Butler of sexual misconduct, including one accusation of sexual assault, with some saying their initial contact with him was on social media.
 Butler said all contact with the accusers was consensual, and he denies all allegations of misconduct.
-Butler also claimed that during that period, he was struggling with mental health, substance abuse, and depression.
+Butler also claimed that during that period, he was struggling with his mental health, substance abuse, and depression.
 He said, "None of this is intended to excuse my behaviour, but I do want to give some context and share what was happening in my life around this time."
+Despite this, Butler and Arcade Fire found themselves being distanced by other artists.
+Feist was slated to tour with them in 2022, but after much consideration she decided to withdraw: "To stay on tour would symbolise I was either defending or ignoring the harm caused by Win Butler and to leave would imply I was the judge and jury," she said.